MDrakakis/Hash-Directory/README.md

 # Hash-Directory
- Computes Hashes for all Directory Files
+ Computes Hashes for Current or User-Specific Directory Files